Learning, Discovery, Reasoning Group

 The JHU LDR group conducts interdisciplinary research in AI, with a focus on Machine Learning, Computer Vision, and Healthcare & Biomedical Applications.
 Our research is inspired by the charms and curses from the diverse and imperfect real-world data, which spans various forms (e.g., images, videos, text, voice, signals) and scales (e.g., molecules, cells, organs, individuals, populations).
 However, data alone is just a static archive, its true power emerges only when properly interpreted, analyzed, and applied.
 We develop data-driven methods that transform data into actionable intelligence, covering the full spectrum from learning patterns in complex data, to discovering novel and meaningful insights, and ultimately reasoning for informed decision-making.

-With the ultimate goal of advancing healthcare outcomes, we care about: (1) Developing foundational theories in machine learning, and practical algorithms for healthcare & biomedical applications, and (2) Translating our scientific discoveries from the bench to real-world impact at the bedside.
+With the ultimate goal of advancing healthcare outcomes, we care about: (1) Developing foundational theories in machine learning, and practical algorithms for healthcare & biomedical applications; (2) Translating our scientific discoveries from the bench to real-world impact at the bedside.

 Our work covers a wide range of disciplines.
 Naturally, we publish in top venues ranging from computer vision (e.g., CVPR, ICCV, ECCV) and machine learning (e.g., NeurIPS, ICLR, ICML) conferences, to medical conferences and journals (e.g., MICCAI, IPMI, IEEE TMI).